drfloob/type_check/README.md

 This is essentially a compiler from one erlang format to another, based on a model-specific grammar.

-Instead I've chosen to implement parsing and compilation as basic erlang functions for each model: `parse` and `create`, respectively.
+Instead of building a parser for a subset of erlang term, I've chosen to implement basic parsing and compilation as simple erlang functions for each model: `parse` and `create`, respectively.
 It seems the most pragmatic solution, but the code isn't terribly succinct, nor is it a solution that lends itself immediately to much reuse.

-Please ping me if you find a better solution!
+Please ping me if you implement an efficient match-spec-like parser, or find a better solution!

 ### Work that came before: